Bachelor Archaeology first year obtained, plus 60 ec from the remaining BA Archaeology programme.

 Please note that you (if your supervisor is Dutch) are also allowed to write your thesis in Dutch.

-The assessments forms can be found in Brightspace.
+The assessment forms can be found in Brightspace.

 The regular deadlines are: